connorabbas/laravel-primevue-starter-kit-docs/src/alt/admin-role-branch.md

 A separate Admin dashboard page, and a Users index page are provided by default, protected by the `role:Admin` middleware

-The Users index page provides an example using the `useLazyDataTable()` composable and PrimeVue's `<DataTable />` component.
+The Users index page provides an example using the `usePaginatedDataTable()` composable and PrimeVue's `<DataTable />` component.
 To seed the users table with test data (locally) you can run:

 ```bash
 php artisan db:seed